cython/cython/docs/src/userguide/numpy_tutorial.rst

 So in the end, adding types make the Cython code slower?

-What happend is that most of the time spend in this code is spent on line
+What happened is that most of the time spend in this code is spent on line
 54. ::

     value += g[smid - s, tmid - t] * f[v, w]